NextAlone/Nagram/README.md

 - Dialog sorting is optional "Unread and can be prioritized for reminding" etc.
 - Allow to skip "regret within five seconds"
 - Unblock all users support
-- Login via QR code
+- Login via qrcode
-- Scan and confirm the login QR code directly
+- Scan and confirm the login qrcode directly
 - Allow clear application data
 - Option to not send comment first when forwarding
 - 0ption to use nekox chat input menu: replace record button with a menu which contains an switch to control link preview (enabled by default)